U.S. urged to go slow on easing coronavirus lockdown, even as jobless claims surge

 By Thursday morning, more than 432,000 U.S. residents had tested positive for the virus, and around 14,800 had died, according to Johns Hopkins University.

+New Jersey Governor Phil Murphy on Wednesday tightened the virus-fighting efforts of his state, which has the second highest number of deaths, by halting all non-essential construction and ordering food and drug stores to limit the number of customers and require them to wear face coverings.

-New York state, epicenter of America’s coronavirus crisis, set another single-day record of COVID-19 deaths on Wednesday.
-Veteran doctors and nurses voiced astonishment at the speed with which patients were deteriorating and dying.
+New York state, epicenter of America’s coronavirus crisis, set another single-day record of COVID-19 deaths on Wednesday, as veteran doctors and nurses voiced astonishment at the speed with which patients were deteriorating and dying.

 Patients “look fine, feel fine, then you turn around and they’re unresponsive,” said Diana Torres, a nurse at Mount Sinai Hospital in New York City, the center of the nation’s worst outbreak.

-The number of known coronavirus infections in New York state alone approached 150,000 on Thursday, including nearly 6,300 deaths, even as authorities warned that the official death tally may understate the true number because it does not include those who died at home.
+The number of known coronavirus infections in New York state alone approached 150,000 on Wednesday, even as authorities warned that the official death tally may understate the true number because it omits those who have perished at home.

-New York City Mayor Bill de Blasio cautioned on Thursday that while the situation may not be as bad as originally feared, widespread transmission of the virus persisted in the city which will be hit for many weeks to come.

-“I think it’s going to be a long tough April, I’ve said for a long time, get ready for a long tough May,” de Blasio said.
+In Maryland, Pleasant View nursing home has become the site of one of the state’s worst outbreaks, 40 miles outside the U.S. capital of Washington, D.C.

+Retired firefighter Gary Holmberg was only supposed to be there for a little while, recovering from a fall at his assisted living center.
+But about a month after he arrived, Holmberg, 77, became one of more than a dozen of the nursing home’s residents to die of COVID-19.

 Officials have warned Americans to expect alarming numbers of coronavirus deaths this week, consistent with projections.